HayLahav/Generative-Adversarial-Networks-GANs-Specialization-/README.md

 * Explored techniques like auxiliary classifier GANs (ACGAN) for conditional generation.
 * Learned about InfoGAN for disentangled representation learning.

-week 3:  GAN Challenges and Future Work
+Week 3:  GAN Challenges and Future Work

 * Investigated challenges faced when training GANs, including mode collapse.
 * Explored techniques to address these issues, such as one-sided label smoothing and minibatch discrimination.